Growing a wildlife garden for bumblebees.

 Flowers for spring

 Personal favourites are indicated with a bumblebee icon.
-While many spring plants are from woodlands and need shade, several of the plants listed here can be grown in full sun.
+While many spring plants are from woodlands and need shade, several of the plants listed here can be grown in full sun with higher nectar yields.
 Bear in mind that queen bees are much rarer than worker bees, so you should not expect large numbers of bees on plants that flower in mid-spring.
+The list provides a diversity of flower structures and a diversity of nutritional gifts.
+Virginia bluebells, Solomons seal and Dutchman's breeches are visited by bumblebees for their nectar in order to get energy.
+Lupines and penstemons provide high protein pollen that is essential for raising the first brood.

 |